abdulsaleh/asyncio-for-ai/README.md

 Most `asyncio` tutorials explain how it works. **This guide is about why it matters.**

-This is a guide about using `asyncio` to write faster, more scalable code.
+This guide is about using `asyncio` to write faster, more scalable code.

 ## What You'll Learn